 - Move away from the kitchen, bathroom, garage or anyplace where there are dangerous sharp objects. - Plan the easiest escape route.
 Decide on a door or window to exit quickly and safely.
 Make sure your kids know the route and practice it with them.
-Have a code word so they know when to call the law enforcement. - Don't wear necklaces or scarves these could be used to strangle you. - Always make sure weapons are secured and that guns aren't loaded.
+Have a code word so they know when to call for law enforcement. - Don't wear necklaces or scarves these could be used to strangle you. - Always make sure weapons are secured and that guns aren't loaded.

-Safety Tips for Victims Who Have Left Their Abuser
+Safety Tips for Victims Who Have Left the Person using Violence

 - Change the locks on your doors.
 Install steel/metal doors, a security system, smoke detectors and an outside lighting system. - Get Caller ID for your telephone so you can screen your calls. - Consider getting a post office box for your mail or participating in a confidential mailing program (if available in your state). - Learn about your legal rights and options.
-If you have legal papers, keep copies of them with you at all times. - Tell neighbors, friends, landlords or coworkers that your abusive partner no longer lives with you.
+If you have legal papers, keep copies of them with you at all times. - Tell neighbors, friends, landlords or coworkers that the person using violence no longer lives with you.
 Share your safety plan with people you trust.
-Explain it to your children. - Tell your employer/coworkers about your situation and ask them to screen your calls, move your desk, change your work schedule/hours or accompany you to your car. - Tell the school or day care or others spending time with your children who can pick them up and who can't.
-If you have a protective order, make sure they know about it. - Vary your routes to work, to school or day care, to the grocery store and other places you frequent. - Call a friend or someone else who will be supportive, when you feel down and ready to return to an abusive partner.
+Explain it to your children. - Tell your employer/coworkers about your partner's conduct and threats.
+Ask them to screen your calls, move your desk, change your work schedule/hours or accompany you to your car. - Tell the school or day care or others spending time with your children who can pick them up and who can't.
+If you have a protective order, make sure they know about it, have a copy of it, and a photograph of your partner. - Vary your routes to work, to school or day care, to the grocery store and other places you frequent. - Call a friend or someone else who will be supportive, when you feel down and are considering returning to a partner who uses violence until there is reason to believe his attitudes, beliefs and behavior have changed.

-Compiled and produced by
+Compiled and produced by the